Enhanced Sabbatical Program

 1. Whom do I contact for support in writing an external grant?

-The Office of External Grants, Coram Library, Katie Currie, Administrative Assistant at 786-6337 or email@example.com.
-They will be available to assist with various aspects of proposal preparations, including the identifying appropriate sources of funding, crafting a proposal, inclusion of general information about the college, if required, and preparation of a budget.
+The Office of Sponsored Programs and Research Compliance, Coram Library, Joseph Tomaras, Associate Director at 786-6243 or email@example.com.
+He will be available to assist with various aspects of proposal preparations, including the identifying appropriate sources of funding, crafting a proposal, inclusion of general information about the college, if required, and preparation of a budget.

 2. Is an application for a visiting position considered an external grant?